 This Moroccan Chicken Tagine recipe is a delicious mixture of flavors from dried apricots, onions, tomatoes, chickpeas and spices that will delight your tastebuds!

-Whenever I do get up the energy to brave the bridges and go downtown, I feel like I need to step outside of my comfort zone and try something new and crazy.
+Whenever I do get up the energy to brave the long trek, I feel like I need to step outside of my comfort zone and try something new and crazy.
 I figure that if got myself all the way down here, I better make the most out of the experience.

 On one of these excursions I took a giant leap out of my comfort zone and made reservations at a Moroccan restaurant.
 This restaurant really had all the bells and whistles, including poufs on the floor instead of chairs, rosewater hand washing to begin your meal, and belly dancers that you have to awkwardly look at while you are eating.

 I’ve been back to that restaurant many times since that fateful first venture, yet I’m entirely unable to order anything other than the Apricot Chicken Tagine.
-Lord help me, this plate of sweet, spiced chicken and tender apricots just hits the spot.
+This plate of sweet, spiced chicken and tender apricots just hits the spot.

 I decided that I wanted to try to recreate the tagine chicken breast dish at home (from memory) which wasn’t exactly easy.
 Since I’m also very lazy I wanted to make it in the pressure cooker to cut back on some of the cooking time.
 If you don’t own a pressure cooker, don’t fret!
 I’ll provide instructions below for using a regular Dutch oven.

 some a lot of experimentation, I’m very happy with this pressure cooker tagine dish and am ready to share it with all of you.
 A serving is under 400 calories and it REALLY fills you up.
 Boy, aren’t you just lucky?

 I give you, the Moroccan Chicken Tagine: